Wuchang: Fallen Feathers: Development

-The Sun and Immortal Birds Gold Ornament from Jinsha is one of the artifacts that has been recreated in the game.
+The Sun and Immortal Birds Gold Ornament from Jinsha is one of the artifacts recreated in the game.

 Wuchang: Fallen Feathers is a game developed by Leenzee and published by 505 Games.
-Leenzee is a studio based in Chengdu, Sichuan, China.
-The studio officially established the project in 2019.
-The game had been in development for about a year and a half when it was revealed in September 2021.
-It was built using Unreal Engine 5.
+Leenzee is based in Chengdu, Sichuan, China.
+The game was built using Unreal Engine 5.

+Leenzee officially approved the project in 2019.
+According to CEO Jiang Min, the company was facing a dire financial situation and relied on doing work outsourced by foreign companies to stay afloat around that time.
+He said that although the work generated revenue, it was not the kind of work that motivated employees to stay on.
+He explained that the project was thus launched as a source of hope for everyone.
+When the game was unveiled in September 2021, it had been in development for about a year and a half.
+After 2021, the development team was separated from the company's original pipeline and reorganized into an independent unit.

 Historical sites of ancient Shu societies such as Sanxingdui and Jinsha were drawn upon by the developers.
 Historical and mythical elements featured in classic literature, including the Annals of the Kings of Shu, the Brocade Zither, and the Classic of Mountains and Seas, were adapted.
 The distinctive landscape of Sichuan and historical Shu, including the architecture and topography, was recreated in the scenery.
 Sichuanese dialects were used for the Chinese voiceovers of numerous non-player characters.